WTTV: Sports programming

-WTTV, through CBS, also owns the local rights to the NCAA Division I men's basketball tournament every other year (years Warner Bros.
-Discovery Sports does not carry the tournament's semifinals and final), which has traditionally ranked among the highest-rated programs in the market during tournament season due to Indiana's traditional status as a college basketball hotbed and as the home base for the NCAA.
-Lucas Oil Stadium holds a regular slot in the Final Four rotation (including the 2015 and 2021 tourneys).
-WTTV, as previously stated, also carries Big Ten games picked up by CBS, including the conference tournament, which is held every other year at Gainbridge Fieldhouse.
+WTTV, through CBS, also owns the local rights to the NCAA Division I men's basketball tournament every other year (years TNT Sports does not carry the tournament's semi-finals and final), which has traditionally ranked among the highest-rated programs in the market during tournament season due to Indiana's traditional status as a college basketball hotbed and as the home base for the NCAA.
+WTTV served as the local broadcaster for the 2021 Final Four, including the championship game.
+As previously stated, the station also carries Big Ten games picked up by CBS, including the men's basketball championship game, which is held every other year at Gainbridge Fieldhouse, and, since 2024, the football championship game at Lucas Oil Stadium, which is televised on CBS every four years.

 By coincidence, in addition to trading the CW to WISH-TV, Tribune Media has also taken a large role in programming that station since the switch of CBS to WTTV, along with sister station WNDY, via rights deals for the two stations to carry professional Chicago sports over those two stations which are broadcast by WGN-TV in Chicago, including baseball's Cubs and White Sox and Blackhawks hockey to replace WGN America's former carriage of those sports in the area, as Indianapolis is claimed as Chicago team territory by Major League Baseball and the National Hockey League.

-Since 2018, WTTV serves as the main headquarters for Australia's 10 Sport during Indianapolis 500 coverage.
-All reports for the Australian broadcast network regarding the event are based from WTTV since the integration of 10 Sport into CBS in late 2017.
+Since 2018, WTTV serves as a host station for Australia's 10 Sport during Indianapolis 500 coverage due to Paramount Global's ownership of Network 10.

+In 2025, WTTV announced an agreement with Minor League Baseball's Indianapolis Indians to make WTTV-DT2 the team's local broadcast home.